SA superfan Botha Msila still hopeful of reaching Egypt to support Bafana at Afcon

 Msila has petitioned the newly-appointed minister of sport Nathi Mthethwa for assistance.

-Bafana open their Nations Cup campaign against Ivory Coast on June 24‚ giving Msila week to make it to Cairo.
+Bafana open their Afcon finals campaign against Ivory Coast on June 24‚ giving Msila a week to make it to Cairo.

 There have been some suggestions of a crowd-funding page‚ while it is also unclear how Msila and Zhakata were going to fund their stay in Egypt once they arrived after claiming they could not afford the $50 (R750) visa fee for Ethiopia.